"It was great experience studying and working here. The University shaped me into being a better engineer."

-I was an exchange student and I had only a semester in Plymouth University.
-Hence I was not able to have a full fledged experience of the state of art facilities here.
+I was an exchange student and I had only a semester at the University of Plymouth.
+Hence I was not able to have a full-fledged experience of the state of art facilities here.
 If I were given a chance to start again, with the benefit of hindsight, I would enrol myself in a variety of societies.
-Over 100 one of a kind societies exist at Plymouth University.
-Also I would use the fully loaded labs to the maximum potential.
+Over 100 one of a kind societies exist at the University of Plymouth.
+Also, I would use the fully loaded labs to the maximum potential.

 What was your main reason for choosing to study your course at Plymouth?
 With hindsight how significant was this for you?

 I got a chance to work under a great professor in my field of interest.
-Hence I chose Plymouth University for my final year project.
+Hence I chose the University of Plymouth for my final year project.
 It was a great experience studying and working here.
 The University and the professor shaped me into being a better engineer.

 How did we support you in your studies?
 If you used any support services whilst at the university how did they enable you to get to where you are today?

-Plenty of resources are available at Plymouth University.
+Plenty of resources are available at the University of Plymouth.
 As I was new to the domain in which I was working, I had to do a lot of research before starting.
 I used the library to the maximum.
 Sometimes I would stay there for more than ten hours straight.
 The services provided there are world class.
 I had access to more than one million journals and articles through the primo link.
 They also had an amazing selection of textbooks and all the PCs were updated with important software.

 How did studying at Plymouth change your career aspirations and plans?

 Before coming to Plymouth, I was unsure about continuing my studies.
 I had decided to work but coming to Plymouth made me realise there is still a lot to achieve before becoming a good engineer and also studying can be fun.

 What is your favourite memory of studying for your degree at Plymouth?